kohya-ss/sd-scripts/README.md

 ### Working in progress

 - __important__ The dependent libraries are updated.
 Please see [Upgrade](#upgrade) and update the libraries.
-  - transformers, accelerate and huggingface_hub are updated.
+  - bitsandbytes, transformers, accelerate and huggingface_hub are updated.
   - If you encounter any issues, please report them.

+- `bitsandbytes` is updated to 0.44.0.
+Now you can use `AdEMAMix8bit` and `PagedAdEMAMix8bit` in the training script.
+PR [#1640](https://github.com/kohya-ss/sd-scripts/pull/1640) Thanks to sdbds!
+  - There is no abbreviation, so please specify the full path like `--optimizer_type bitsandbytes.optim.AdEMAMix8bit` (not bnb but bitsandbytes).

 - Fixed a bug in the cache of latents.
 When `flip_aug`, `alpha_mask`, and `random_crop` are different in multiple subsets in the dataset configuration file (.toml), the last subset is used instead of reflecting them correctly.